Expanding Small-Scale Datasets with Guided Imagination: Experiments

-\textbf{Failure cases.} We visualize some failure cases in Figure~\ref{fig_failure_case}.
-As we use pre-trained DALL-E2 without fine-tuning, the quality of some created samples may be limited due to domain shifts.
-For example, the face of the generated dog image in Figure~\ref{fig_failure_case} seems like a horse face.
-However, despite seeming less realistic, those samples are generated following our guidance criteria, so they can still maintain the class consistency and bring new information, thus being beneficial to model training.
+\textbf{Failure cases}.
+Figure~\ref{fig_failure_case} visualizes some failure cases by GIF-SD.
+As we use pre-trained models without fine-tuning on the natural images, the quality of some created samples is limited due to domain shifts.
+For example, the face of the generated cat in Figure~\ref{fig_failure_case} seems like a lion face with a long beard.
+However, despite seeming less realistic, those samples are created following our guidance, so they can still maintain class consistency and bring new information, thus benefiting model training.